cmccvic/tcp-hijack/README.md

 1. Identify server to tcp hijack
 2. Scan network for connecting clients
-3. When client is found, create fake packet and attempt to highjack the session
+3. When client is found, create fake packet and attempt to hijack the session

 >If we want to perform a tcp/ip 3-way handshake, we need to set up an IP tables rule to block the rst packet sent by the OS.
 See the ISSUES section below for the ip-table rule.